Why Have a Dormer Extension?

-Do Loft Conversions need Building Regulation Approval?
+Does a Dormer Extension need Building Regulation Approval?

-Yes, all loft conversions require buildings regulation approval.
+Yes, all loft conversions require building regulation approval.
 This also applies even you do not require planning permission.
 When you start your extension a Building control surveyor will inspect your work at various stages.
 Once approved they will issue you with a certificate on final inspection.

 How many Additional Rooms Can I have?

 - The shape of your roof can influence how many potential rooms you can have.
 If you have an awkward shaped roof it may be difficult to add an extra room without it looking strange.
 Ideally you want your loft conversion to look as natural as possible.

 - Usable space that a loft conversion can provide is based on a head height of at least 2.2m.
 This is the distance between the bottom of the ridge timber to the top of the ceiling joist.

 - What is your current roof pitch angle?
 Higher pitched roofs enable more additional loft conversion space.

 Loft Conversion Process